mrkkrp/htaglib/README.md

 * MP4
 * ASF

-This happens in abstract, uniform way, so you don't need to handle any low-level details.
+This happens in an abstract, uniform way, so you don't need to handle any low-level details.
 As a consequence, it's currently not possible to work with format-specific functionality.